SCYou27/Projects_SHA3/project_SHA3-32bit/0006_test_SHA3_512/SHA3_512_I02/README.md

    This step will check the quality of the raw traces in this phase against the reference trace ("../0001\_referece/Code\_reference/ref\_trace.npy"), and then extract the I/O data in the archived raw trace ZIP files.

-   The processed trace will be stored in an independent directory "0003_training/Processed_HDF5/" as 16 HDF5 files, each containing 4000 traces.
+   The processed trace will be stored in an independent directory "0006_test_SHA3_512/Processed_HDF5/" as 2 HDF5 files, each containing 1000 traces, categorized by the invocations of permutation.

 3. Intermeidate value calculation: